Jorixon/JASM/README.md

 JASM is a skin manager for a certain game.
 Made using WinUI 3 with WinAppSDK.
 I made this for fun, for myself and to learn WinUI, but it kinda took off over time.

-There may be some "GIMI-ModManager" references throughout the app, that is what I originally called this project.
-I'll change them eventually.

 Download link and images are also available over at [GameBanana](https://gamebanana.com/tools/14574)

-**This is still in an early stage of development.
-Make backups and use at your own risk ⚠️**
+**Remeber to Make backups ⚠️**

-Unhandled exceptions are written to the Logs file as well.
-Debug logging can be enabled in appsettings.json
+Unhandled exceptions are written to the Logs file within the JASM app directory.

+## JASM Status
+I am no longer actively developing or maintaining JASM.
+This is due to lack of time and interest.
+I might fix critical bugs or do small updates in the future, but don't expect much.

 ## Features
 - Pretty UI 👀